-NORD gratefully acknowledges Timothy J. Fete MD, MPH, Children’s Miracle Network Distinguished Professor and Chair, Department of Child Health University of Missouri School of Medicine, for assistance in the preparation of this report.
+NORD gratefully acknowledges Maranke I. Koster, PhD, Associate Professor, Department of Dermatology, University of Colorado, Timothy J. Fete MD, MPH, Children’s Miracle Network Distinguished Professor and Chair, Department of Child Health University of Missouri School of Medicine, and the National Foundation for Ectodermal Dysplasias, for assistance in the preparation of this report.

-Ankyloblepharon-ectodermal dysplasia-cleft lip/palate (AEC) syndrome, which is also known as Hay-Wells syndrome, is a rare disorder characterized by a wide variety of symptoms that can affect the skin, hair, nails, teeth, certain glands, and the arms and legs.
+Ankyloblepharon-ectodermal dysplasia-cleft lip/palate (AEC) syndrome, which is also known as Hay-Wells syndrome, is a rare disorder characterized by a wide variety of symptoms that can affect the skin, hair, nails, teeth, certain glands, and the hands and feet.
 Common symptoms include abnormal fibrous strands of tissue that can partially or completely fuse the upper and lower eyelids (ankyloblepharon), mild to severe skin erosions, abnormal hair, and cleft palate and/or cleft lip.
-Additional symptoms including malformation of the nails, abnormalities in skin color, limb malformations, and dental changes can also be present.
+Additional symptoms include malformation of the nails, abnormalities in skin color, limb malformations, and dental changes.
 Specific symptoms may vary greatly from one individual to another.
-AEC syndrome is caused by mutations in the p63 gene and most cases are either new (spontaneous) mutations or are inherited as autosomal dominant disorders.
-Another disorder that is caused by mutations in the p63 gene, Rapp Hodgkin syndrome, is now considered to be part of the one disease spectrum that also includes AEC syndrome.
+AEC syndrome is caused by mutations in the TP63 gene and most cases are either new (spontaneous) mutations or are inherited in an autosomal dominant fashion.
+Another disorder that is caused by mutations in the TP63 gene, Rapp Hodgkin syndrome, is now considered to be part of the one disease spectrum that also includes AEC syndrome.

-There are at least three other syndromes caused by mutations of the p63 gene including limb-mammary syndrome, ADULT syndrome, and EEC syndrome.
-In addition, p63 mutations have also been reported as the cause of nonsyndromic split hand/foot malformation and nonsyndromic cleft lip/palate.
-There is considerable overlap among these disorders and some researchers consider them different expressions of one disease process.
-Despite the overlap, the p63-associated syndromes have their own characteristic physical findings related, in part, to the specific mutation of the p63 gene present.
-These syndromes are further classified as forms of ectodermal dysplasia, a group of disorders characterized by abnormalities that occur during early embryonic development.
+There are at least three other syndromes caused by mutations in the TP63 gene including limb-mammary syndrome, ADULT syndrome, and ectrodactyly ectodermal dysplasia cleft lip/palate (EEC) syndrome.
+In addition, TP63 mutations have also been reported as the cause of nonsyndromic split hand/foot malformation.
+There is considerable overlap among these disorders.
+Despite the overlap, the TP63-associated syndromes have their own characteristic physical findings, related in part, to the specific mutation in the TP63 gene present.
+These syndromes are further classified as forms of ectodermal dysplasia, a group of disorders characterized by abnormalities that occur during embryonic development.
 Ectodermal dysplasias typically affect the hair, teeth, nails, and/or skin.

 The symptoms of AEC syndrome are highly variable, even among members of the same family.
-The variability is due, in part, to different mutations of the p63 gene (e.g. certain mutations are more likely to be associated with certain symptoms).
 In addition, the small number of identified cases, the lack of large clinical studies, and the possibility of other genes or factors influencing the disorder prevent physicians from developing a completely accurate picture of associated symptoms and prognosis.
 Affected individuals or their parents should talk to their physician and medical team about their specific case, associated symptoms and overall prognosis.

 Most infants will have some degree of skin erosion, ranging from mild involvement of a specific area to severe, even life-threatening, involvement of the whole body.
 The scalp is commonly involved and is usually affected more severely than other areas.
 Severe scalp erosions can cause a generalized loss of hair (hypotrichosis) as well as patchy areas where hair loss is followed by the formation of scar tissue (scarring alopecia).
 Skin erosions may recur periodically throughout childhood and sometimes adulthood.
 The head and neck, palms and soles, and skin folds are most often affected.
 Skin erosions can be slow to heal and a considerable source of discomfort, pain and disability.
 In severe cases, these persistent skin erosions can lead to frequent infection and potentially life-threatening complications such as sepsis.